kjirou/my-weight-transitions/README.md

 [![Build Status](https://travis-ci.org/kjirou/my-weight-transitions.svg?branch=master)](https://travis-ci.org/kjirou/my-weight-transitions)

-Make a note of my weight transitions
+Make a note of my weight transitions.

 - [As a JSON file](/weight-transitions.json)
 - [As a graph on the web](https://kjirou.github.io/my-weight-transitions/)